benjamintripp/crazata/README.md

 A brave knight who just happens to be a chicken.
 Fully equiped with Chicken Armor and Chicken Sword.
 ![Chicken Knight](screenshots/chicken_knight.png)

+__Fast Chicken__
+A really fast chicken.
+Looks just like a regular chicken.

 ## New Vehicles